dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #2 Unmanaged Chaining.md

 The proposal provides for the following usages.
-Note that where an `Any` extension method is mentioned, it is identical to the non-`Any` version (e.g. `AddNext` and `AddNextAny` are equivalent), save that the `Any` version does not constrain the types to those associated with a defined chain.
+Note that where an `Any` extension method is mentioned, it is identical to the non-`Any` version (e.g. `AddNext` and `AddNextAny` are equivalent), save that the `Any` version does not constrain the types to those associated with a defined chain, instead types only need to be `IChainable`.

 ### Chain Building